celiackelly/recommendation-manager/README.md

 I spent hours reading the Google Apps Script documentation while developing this add-on.
 I learned how to do a number of things programmatically that I had only ever done through the UI, including how to generate a new sheet from a template, set data validation rules, and build installable triggers.
 A big win was when I realized that the new tabs my program was generating did not have the same protections as the template, and I had to figure out how to set protected ranges and user permissions programmatically.

-The biggest challenge I encountered was figuring out how to send queued emails from the spreadsheet UI.
-My original plan was to trigger
-Properties Service and the weirdness of global variables in Apps Script
+The biggest challenge I encountered was figuring out how to enable my users to send emails from the spreadsheet UI.
+My original plan was for the user to check a box next to the entry in the sheet, which would trigger an email, but Google does not allow access to the MailApp in functions that run on edit.
+I also discovered that global variables do not work the same way in Google Apps Script as they do in JavaScript and cannot store data (like an array of queued emails) such that multiple functions can access and update that data.
+In the end, I had to use the Properties Service to store the queued emails and a button in the UI to trigger sending them.

 This was also my first time serving templated HTML within Google Sheets to create a custom sidebar, which opens up an exciting world of possibilities for building other custom add-ons for Google products.